lesleyxyz/hass-homewizard-kettle/README.md

 # Installation
 Recommended way:
 1. Install from HACS, add this repository as custom repository
-2. Search into HACS store the tapo integration and install
+2. Search into HACS store this integration and install
 3. Full restart of home assistant is recomended